open/close all folders

 - Fair enough.
 However, since that comment, I finally read all the first edition RPG books and there are plenty more problems, mostly concerning weird and inconsistently applied retcons.
 I'm not sure which is more blatant; alliance armies driving Illidan off Azeroth (rather than what we see in the frozen throne) or all warcraft undead being sentient and independent.
 I actually did a review of all first edition RPG books here.

 - Admittedly the first edition had a lot of issues.
 Also had quite a few good ideas, such as Jaina's half elf half sister that Blizzard decided to retcon out, and a lot of the magic items and technological devices were really cool.
 The second edition is generally an improvement on just about every front, though.
-But really, the rpg and World of Warcraft have two different focuses; the rpg is there to give players the tools to tell a story.
-World of Warcraft is there for people to collect loot.
+But really, the rpg and Wo W have two different focuses; the rpg is there to give players the tools to tell a story.
+Wo W is there for people to collect loot.
 That's not a jab; a lot of people like raiding and pvp and couldn't care less about the story.
 That's there prerogative and they're the market blizzard is selling to.

 Mekkatorque and Thermaplugg